natavit/thai-segmentation-json/README.md

-> Currently use intetnally for mednacea project
+> Currently use internally for mednacea project

 # thai-segmentation-json
 This class is to semi-automatic segment Thai sentences and create a json file from .tsv (tab-separated values) file.